How to Boost Charity Momentum During the Summer Slowdown

 In many parts of Canada, summer is the only season where outdoor events and gatherings are possible, from a simple weather perspective.
 Summertime allows you to engage with your charity’s supporters and volunteers face-to-face.
 Hosting a float at a community parade, tabling at a local festival, or organizing an outdoor event like cooking workshops, paint nights, band battles or any number of other creative activities to engage your volunteers and bring aboard new supporters.

-When planning a charitable event, differentiation is key to creating memorable experiences for participants.
+When planning a charitable event, differentiation is key to creating a memorable experience.
 Keep who your target audience is, what your charity’s core values are and what fundraising goals you have for the event front of mind during the planning process.

 In this challenging economic climate, pausing fundraising for the whole summer may not be possible due to your charity’s financial needs or constraints.
 If your organization finds themselves in this spot, don't panic – be strategic.

-Research by Impact Canada shows that matching campaigns are effective at increasing donation rates.
+Research by Impact Canada shows that matching campaigns increase donation rates.
 In a matching campaign, a donor or a group of donors pledges to match contributions made by other donors, effectively doubling (or sometimes tripling) the impact of each donation.
 Time-limited matching campaigns are the most effective, and charities should expect most donations to come in at the end.

 A partnerships campaign is a collaborative effort between a nonprofit organization and one or more businesses, or corporations to achieve mutual fundraising goals – this can take the form of corporate event sponsorships, product partnerships, or donating a portion of the business’ proceeds to a specific cause.

 Incentives like raffles and giveaways are a surefire way to boost engagement and increase momentum over slow periods.
-In a recent American study, Cornell researchers found that adding incentives increases the likelihood that a donor will give, and that advertising the incentives prominently can also help.
+In a recent American study, Cornell researchers found that incentives increase the likelihood that a donor will give.
+Advertising the incentives prominently can also help.

 Offering a “free gift” with donations, or placing donations that come through during a certain period into raffle eligibility are two options – but incentives can apply to a wide variety of engagement activities, get creative!